 3.2 OFFICERS, TRUSTEES AT LARGE AND THEIR DUTIES

 3.2.1 The seven trustees serving on the Board shall include three officers—President, Treasurer, and Secretary—and four Trustees at Large.
 (The officers also are Trustees.)
+From the four Trustees, the President shall nominate one person to serve as Vice President.
+The rest of the Board shall vote to approve the Vice President.

 3.2.2 The President shall preside over Board meetings, the Fellowship’s business meetings and other meetings as necessary.
 (See Article IV, 4.2.)
 The President shall compile agendas and deliver them in advance to the Board.
 The President also may designate substitutes to perform those duties.
 The President shall be authorized to sign documents, including checks, required for the operation of the Fellowship.